alshedivat/al-folio/_pages/about.md

 <h3 style="margin-bottom: 1.3rem"><b>About me</b></h3>

 <div markdown="1">
-I am a Lecturer in Applied Mathematics in the <a href='https://www.hull.ac.uk/faculties/departments/department-of-physics-and-mathematics'>Department of Mathematics</a> at the <a href='https://www.hull.ac.uk'>University of Hull</a> in the United Kingdom
+I am a Lecturer in Applied Mathematics in the [Department of Mathematics](https://www.hull.ac.uk/faculties/departments/department-of-physics-and-mathematics)** at the [University of Hull](https://www.hull.ac.uk) in the United Kingdom
 </div>

 <div markdown="1" style="margin-top: 1.2rem;">